CameronInLondon/CameronInLondon.github.io/_posts/2022-06-05-PDF-acroform-pipeline-to-db.md

 ## PDFMiner

 The code for using PDFMiner to extract the field text can be taken from the docs [here](https://pdfminersix.readthedocs.io/en/develop/howto/acro_forms.html).
 The two functions below do most of the work and return a list of dictionaries.
-I have added a list at the bottom for loop, this will allow multiple forms to be processed.
+I have only made two small changes to the the code from the docs.
+One I added a list at the bottom for loop, this will allow multiple forms to be processed.
+Two I wanted to remove spaces and add underlines for the keys so used replace to do this.

 ```python
 def decode_value(value):